JosephGakah/pdf_gemini/README.md

-Here's a sample `README.md` for your Flutter package that uses API keys:

----

 # Pdf Gemini Package

-This package provides a simple way to interact and chat with pdf files using google gemini.
+This package provides a simple way to interact, chat with pdf files using google gemini and managing uploaded files.

 ## Features
 - Upload PDF to gemini